MattLemmon/g/README.txt

        linux   -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-Linux
        windows -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-Windows

+       # On mac, scroll down past the C++ instructions, and follow the Ruby
+         instructions.

        # On Ubuntu with rvm I ended up using 'rvm all do gem install gosu'
-       # For some reason, 'rvm gem install gosu' was putting the gem in the
-       # wrong folder, but it worked fine with 'rvm all do'
-       # I had to install some dependency packages as well.
+         For some reason, 'rvm gem install gosu' was putting the gem in the wrong folder, but it worked fine with 'rvm all do' I had to install some dependency packages as well.

 2. Second, clone g.git from https://github.com/MattLemmon/g.git